2021-22 Catalog (Archived Catalog)

 - Concert Band: The College Concert Band is open to all student and community musicians.
 Concerts are given each semester.

 - Concert Choir: The choral program offers a full selection of music activities.
 The program is open to all students and community members.
-The Choir performs several times and gives a concert each semester.
+The Choir performs several times and concerts are given annually.

 - Theatre: At least one major theatrical production is performed each semester.
 Casts are selected from open auditions; and productions include drama, comedies, musicals, and one-act plays.
 Opportunities to learn technical aspects of theatre are also available.